tue-bmd/ulsa/README.md

 # Patient-Adaptive Focused Transmit Beamforming using Cognitive Ultrasound

+The repo contains the code for the paper [Patient-Adaptive Focused Transmit Beamforming using Cognitive Ultrasound](https://tue-bmd.github.io/ulsa/).
+For more information, please refer to the [project page](https://tue-bmd.github.io/ulsa/).

-Find our model on [Huggingface](https://huggingface.co/zeahub/ulsa).
+Find the weights of our model on [Huggingface](https://huggingface.co/zeahub/ulsa).

 ## Setup code